 Securities borrowed and securities loaned are carried at the amounts of cash collateral advanced or received on a gross basis.
 Securities borrowed transactions require the Company to deposit cash or securities as collateral with the lender.
 With respect to securities loaned, the Company receives cash or securities as collateral from the borrower.
 When the Company receives securities as collateral, and has concluded it (i) is the transferor and (ii) can pledge the securities to third parties, the Company recognizes the securities received as collateral at fair value in Securities owned, at fair value with the corresponding obligation to return the securities received as collateral are not recognized when the Company either (i) is not the transferor or (ii) cannot pledge the securities to third parties.
-At June 30, 2023, the Company had no securities received as collateral related to securities lending transactions.
+At December 31, 2023, the Company had no securities received as collateral related to securities lending transactions.
 The initial collateral advanced or received approximates or is greater than the market value of securities borrowed or loaned.
-The Company monitors the market value of securities borrowed and loaned on a daily basis, with additional collateral obtained or returned, as necessary.
-Securities are unable to fulfill their contractual obligations.
+The Company monitors the market value of securities borrowed and loaned may also result in credit exposures for the Company in an event that the counterparties are unable to fulfill their contractual obligations.
+The allowance for credit losses.
 Related allowances for credit losses were not material for the period presented.